sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/03-prepare-yubikey.md

 ## Prepare 2nd slot
-Now it's time to prepare the second slot of your YubiKey for the challenge response authentication.
+Now it's time to prepare the second slot of your YubiKey for the [challenge response authentication](https://wiki.archlinux.org/index.php/yubikey#Challenge-Response "Setup YubiKey Challenge-Response").
 Touch will be also enabled.
+You can also install the package `yubikey-personalization-gui`.
+It allows for customization of the secret key, creation of secret key backup and writing the same secret key to multiple YubiKeys which allows for using them interchangeably for creating same *ykfde* passphrases.

+> Securely save the 20 byte length secret key from the output, so you can use it to initialize another YubiKey as backup.

 ```
 ykpersonalize -v -2 -ochal-resp -ochal-hmac -ohmac-lt64 -ochal-btn-trig -oserial-api-visible